jss367/blog/_posts/2018-10-11-VSCode-Tips.md

 ## Key bindings

-Ctrl k to open key bindings.
+`Ctrl + k` to open key bindings.
 From there many things are just one button, such as `z` for zen mode.

-If you just hit control + k it brings up a list of key bindings, which you can customize.
+If you just hit `control + k` it brings up a list of key bindings, which you can customize.

-Zen mode: Ctrl+K Z
+Zen mode: `Ctrl+k z`
 (So hold control and hit "k", then let go of both and hit "z").
 Double tap "Esc" to escape.